hackgvl/hackgreenville-com/CONTRIBUTING.md

 If you can't find what you were looking for then [open a new issue](https://github.com/codeforgreenville/hackgreenville-com/issues/new) to share your views or to report bugs.

+You can connect with the development team by signing up for [Code For Greenville's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org/)

-### 2. Contribute to this open source codebase
+### 2. Contribute to this open-source codebase

-If you feel ready to contribute code to this project then you should follow the below steps:
+If you feel ready to contribute code to this project, then follow the below steps.

+## Forking the Project and Getting it Running

-<details><summary>Step 1: Fork the repository on GitHub</summary>
+<details><summary>Step 1: Fork the Repository on GitHub</summary>

 ['Forking'](https://help.github.com/articles/about-forks/) is a step where you get your own copy of the repository (a.k.a repo) on GitHub.